-Why this test is performed?
+Why this test is recommended?

 Inform your doctor if you are on any medications, have any allergies or underlying medical conditions before your RA Factor Test.
 Your doctor will give specific instructions depending on your condition on how to prepare for RA Factor Test.

-|OTHER||All age groups||< 15IU/ml|
+|MALE||All age groups||< 15IU/ml|